 In some states, someone who has been injured in an alcohol-related accident might have a legal claim against the business or individual who sold or provided alcohol to the intoxicated person.
-These claims are known as "dram shop" or "social host liability" claims, and they are "third-party" claims that exist independently of any remedy the injured person might have against the person who caused the accident.
+These claims are known as "dram shop" or "social host liability" claims.
+These types of claims are "third-party" claims that exist independently of any remedy the injured person might have against the intoxicated person who directly caused the accident.

-Here is an example.
-Suppose that Dwayne goes to Rita's Restaurant for dinner and has several drinks, which the restaurant's waitstaff continue to provide even after Dwayne becomes unsteady on his feet, has trouble speaking clearly, and acts belligerent.
+Here's an example.
+Suppose that Dwayne goes to Rita's Restaurant for dinner and has several drinks.
+The waiter continues to provide Dwayne with drinks, even after it's obvious that he's extremely intoxicated.
 Dwayne eventually leaves the restaurant and gets in his vehicle.
 He runs a stop sign and collides with Padma, a pedestrian, injuring her.

-In South Dakota, as in every state, Padma may sue Dwayne for causing the accident that injured her.
-However, Padma may not file a civil claim against Rita's Restaurant for serving the alcohol to Dwayne.
-Although the restaurant may face criminal penalties for serving Dwayne after he was "obviously intoxicated," it cannot face civil liability from Padma due to the accident.
+In South Dakota, as in every state, Padma can sue Dwayne for causing the accident that injured her.
+However, Padma won't likely succeed in a civil claim against Rita's Restaurant for serving the alcohol to Dwayne.
+Although the restaurant may face criminal penalties for serving Dwayne after he was obviously intoxicated, it can't face civil liability from Padma due to the accident.

-Like dram shop claims, lawsuits against a "social host" who serves alcohol to guests -- at a party or similar setting -- are barred by statute in South Dakota.
+Like with dram shop claims, lawsuits against a social host who serves alcohol to guests (at a party or similar setting) are barred by statute in South Dakota.
 Section 35-11-2 states that "no social host" can be held civilly liable if a guest who consumed alcohol provided by the host then goes on to injures someone else.